M-arcus/cloudron-docs/docs/documentation/cli.md

 A successful login stores the authentication token in `~/.cloudron.json`.

+!!! note "Self-signed certificates"
+    When using Cloudron with self-signed certificates, use the `--allow-selfsigned` option.

 ## Installing apps from Cloudron Store using Cloudron CLI

 The Cloudron CLI can install apps from the Cloudron Store using the Appstore Id.
 For example,